ipfabric/docs/docs/IP_Fabric_API/intent_verification_rules.md

 This tech note describes the association between the intent verification rules and the technology tables and how to read those associations through the API.

-The results of the intent verification checks are identified as "reports" in the API and are essentially a series of rules by which columns in the technology tables are coloured.
+The results of the intent verification checks are identified as "reports" in the API and are essentially a series of rules by which columns in the technology tables are colored.

 ## Instructions